Archaeology at WWC

 Credit for Non-Warren Wilson Students

-If you are a non-Warren Wilson student who wishes to register for college credit, fill out the registration forms below and return them with a $25 non-refundable deposit or full tuition payment of $667 per credit (1 credit per week).
-Full payment must be received by May 1, 2016.
-Registrations made after May 1, 2016 for any remaining spaces must be accompanied by full payment.
+If you are a non-Warren Wilson student who wishes to register for college credit, fill out the registration forms below and return them with a $25 non-refundable deposit.
+The tuition for credit students is currently being calculated, but we expect it to be between $675 and $715 per credit (1 credit per week).
+Please be patient as we determine the tuition fee.
+Full payment must be received by May 5, 2017.
+Registrations made after May 5, 2017 for any remaining spaces must be accompanied by full payment.
 Students may register for up to 6 credit hours.
 Each one-week (40 hour) field session equals 1 credit hour.
 Contact David Moore for more information.

 You can register online or print out the paper registration forms and mail/email them to David Moore.
-The quickest way to register is to submit the online form and pay online or by phone, so there is no worry about your registration payment getting lost in the mail!
+The quickest way to register is to submit the online form and pay online, so there is no worry about your registration payment getting lost in the mail!

 Credit for Warren Wilson students

 For Warren Wilson students seeking college credit, registration for the Archaeology Field School, ANT 340, is scheduled during the Spring Class Registration period.
-The course will be counted as a Term 5 Summer 2016 class, but class activities will take place Monday-Friday, June 6-July 1, 2016.
+The course will be counted as a Term 5 Summer 2017 class, but class activities will take place Monday-Friday, June 5-June 30, 2017.

 Please read over the field school information below.